 Think about yourself as a well.
-At the end of the school year?
-Oh my — teachers have drained that well dry!!
-And that is when teacher burnout becomes a reality.
+Don’t wait until the end of the school year to realize that your well has been drained dry.
+That is when teacher burnout becomes a reality.

 If you don’t fill that well, you won’t want to be a teacher!

 What energizes you?
 It is having a leisurely breakfast on the patio?
 Taking a walk with your dog?
 Spending time curled up with a book?
 Pretending you are on a cooking show and trying new recipes?

 Go back to that calendar and box off time for you to fill your well.
 If you are constantly taking energy, happiness, enthusiasm out, you will have nothing left to give.
 That is a recipe for teacher burnout.

 Just as when I forgot the holiday book for my son’s Pre-K party, many teachers feel like they put their students before their own families.